opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

    CV_Assert(myImage.depth() == CV_8U);  // accept only uchar images

-We create an output image with the same size and the same type than our input.
-As you can see at the :ref:`How_Image_Stored_Memory` section, depending on the number of channels we may have one or more subcolumns.
+We create an output image with the same size and the same type as our input.
+As you can see in the :ref:`How_Image_Stored_Memory` section, depending on the number of channels we may have one or more subcolumns.
 We will iterate through them via pointers so the total number of elements depends from this number.

 .. code-block:: cpp